nheoshikuyanhemo/NFT-LEMONAD/README.md

 # NFT-LEMONAD
-LEMONAD assets on the MONAD testnet network
+LEMONAD is a NFT on the MONAD testnet network

 ## Lemon Monad | LEMONAD
 Lemon Monad LEMONAD It is unique Lemon character NFT collection